turingschool/curriculum/source/topics/better_views/pagination.markdown

 Article.scoped
 ```

-The `.scoped` method creates an ARel query with no conditions, equivalent to `Article.all`.
+The `.scoped` method creates an ARel query with no conditions, equivalent to `Article.all`, but the query isn't run until the data is needed.

 Refresh your browser and it should work!

 ### Pagination in the View